 Using a fuel card can greatly streamline your fleet operations because you don’t have to collect receipts and process reimbursements, and your employees don’t have to save and turn in receipts and then wait to be reimbursed.

-An effective mileage reimbursement policy has many moving parts.
-Using telematics and fleet fuel cards can dramatically cut down on the work required for both managers and drivers and also provide more accurate data.
+Using telematics and fleet fuel cards — like the Coast smart fuel card — can dramatically cut down on the work required for both managers and drivers while also providing more accurate data.